Parthu

 Parthasarathy Nemani, (born 24 September 1974) popularly known as Parthu, is an Indian Telugu playback singer in Tollywood with rich classical music background.
-Parthu has rendered more than 100 film songs and sung more than 2000 private songs in Telugu, Tamil, Hindi and Kannada.
+Parthu has rendered more than 100 film songs and sung more than 2000 private songs in Telugu, Tamil, Hindi, and Kannada.
 Parthu is one of the very few Telugu playback singers who has performed internationally.

 Parthu debuted as music director with a recent Telugu film and has also composed music for several fusion, devotional albums.

 Early life

 Parthasarathy Nemani (Parthu) was born in 1974 in a traditional Telugu family in Kakinada, East Godavari District, Andhra Pradesh, India.

-Parthu began learning Carnatic classical music at the age of five and had his initial training from Smt.Srilakshmi and advanced training from Neti Sriram Sarma had his entire schooling in Kakinada and subsequently graduated from Vasavi College of Engineering in Mechanical Engineering.
+Parthu began learning Carnatic classical music at the age of five and had his initial training from Smt.Srilakshmi and advanced training from Neti Sriram Sarma.
+He had his entire schooling in Kakinada and subsequently graduated from Vasavi College of Engineering in Mechanical Engineering.

 Achievements

 Parthu won numerous awards in more than 400 competitions at various levels in the fields of Carnatic classical, light music and film music.
 Some of his major accomplishments include: